wonheep/SEC_EDGAR_weblogs_pipeline/README.md

 * varied the second unit test minimally and verified via manual verification

 ## Things to Note
+* the insight_testsuite passes repo structure and test_1
 * array DS for the startDatetime(Str) and documentList attributes are not needed, takes up more space.
 I could have sufficed with having startDatetime only be the lastest startDateTime requested and gotten rid of documentList to save space.
 However, I used these extra details for debugging purposes.
 DocumentList can continue to use an array DS if we want to handle edge case where a user requests same document twice in a session and the program needs to differentiate unique documents.
 * Though I downloaded sample EDGAR weblog files, I did not test to see how my program handles large datasets.
 * I did not test the program on any linux distributions